csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Han Solo
+# Experiment - Darth Vader

-Child of experiment Kanan Jarrus for Gal 1 model with In-Silico-Loop
+Child of experiment Han Solo for Gal 1 model with In-Silico-Loop

-The change from Luke Skywalker is:
-* The input stimulus was stepped with 10 steps (rather than 72 as in Luke Skywalker).

-The change from Kanan Jarrus and Luke Skywalker is:
+The change from Han Solo is:
-* The input stimulus steps are of fixed duration.
+* Normalises all inputs so the true value is 1

 Full description:
 * Each	run	executed	10	loops
 * Using	gal1	no-delay	model
+* Inputs normalised so the true value is 1.
 * Only	the	fluoresence	state	was	observable
 * Parameters	alpha2,	d2,	Kf	and	Kb	were	fixed	to	the	true	value	of	1
 * The	system	tried	to	fit	alpha1,	Vm1,	h1,	Km1	and	d1